twitter/chill/README.md

 ## Maven

 Chill modules are available on Maven Central.
-The current groupid and version for all modules is, respectively, `"com.twitter"` and  `0.9.5` and each scala project is published for `2.10`, `2.11` and `2.12`.
+The current groupid and version for all modules is, respectively, `"com.twitter"` and  `0.9.5`.
+Each scala project is published for `2.11`, `2.12` and `2.13`.
 Search [search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cchill) when in doubt.

 `chill-scala` is not published separately; to use it, reference `chill`.
 To add the dependency to your project using SBT: